-- Illiquidity of the Shares.
+• Illiquidity of the Shares.
 Unlike many closed-end funds, the Shares will not be listed on any securities exchange.
 Although the Adviser currently expects that, beginning after the Fund completes its first full year of operations, it will recommend to the Board that the Fund offer to repurchase Shares from Shareholders on a quarterly basis in an amount expected to be approximately 5% of the Fund's net asset value, no assurances can be given that the Fund will do so.
 Additionally, there is no guarantee that an investor will be able to sell all of the Shares in a repurchase offer that the investor desires to sell.
-The Fund should therefore be considered to offer limited liquidity. - Limited Operating History.
-The Fund is a newly organized, non-diversified, closed-end investment company with limited operating history.
-Therefore, its operating expenses may be significant and typically higher than expenses of similarly situated established funds. - Highly Competitive Market.
+The Fund should therefore be considered to offer limited liquidity.

+• Limited Operating History.
+The Fund is a non-diversified, closed-end investment company with limited operating history.
+Therefore, its operating expenses may be significant and typically higher than expenses of similarly situated established funds.

+• Highly Competitive Market.
 The activity of identifying, completing and realizing upon attractive investments is highly competitive and involves a high degree of uncertainty.
 The Fund will be competing for investments with other private equity investors having similar investment objectives.
-It is possible that competition for appropriate investment opportunities may increase, thus reducing the number of investment opportunities available to the Fund and adversely affecting the terms upon which investments can be made. - Potential for Limited Investment Opportunities.
-There can be no assurance that the Fund will be able to identify, structure, complete and realize upon investments that satisfy its investment objective, or that it will be able to fully invest its offering proceeds. - Management Risk.
-The Adviser cannot provide any assurance that it will be able to choose, make or realize investments in any particular investment, asset or portfolio.
-There can be no assurance that investments effected through the Fund will be able to generate returns or that the returns will be commensurate with the risks of investing in the type of transactions described herein.
+It is possible that competition for appropriate investment opportunities may increase, thus reducing the number of investment opportunities available to the Fund and adversely affecting the terms upon which investments can be made.

+• Potential for Limited Investment Opportunities.
+There can be no assurance that the Fund will be able to identify, structure, complete and realize upon investments that satisfy its investment objective, or that it will be able to fully invest its offering proceeds.